Estimating that pays for itself

 The more I know about your company and the way you intend to use the material, the closer I can come to providing the right material for your job.
 I interview the builder and modify the computer estimating system according to Builder’s material specifications, usages, field requirements, delivery sequence, etc.

 The estimate will be no better than the information provided or the plan submitted.
 Information not on the plan must be presumed.
 Presumptions, like assumptions, cost money.
-Therefore, it is strongly recommended that the Builder submit a complete set of plans including all engineering layouts.
+Therefore, it is strongly recommended that the Builder submit a complete set of plans including all engineering layouts where available.
 We can produce layouts for the Builder for his acceptance, but as we are not engineers, the value of this is limited.
 In any event, we will document the Joist and Rafter engineering provided in detail according to material type, species, dimension and length.
 When given ‘layouts’, we can ‘optimize’ joist and rafter requirements to deliver the shortest piece of lumber necessary.
 The details can be used by the Framer to properly use each piece of lumber.

 When performing a Material Takeoff, many material items and construction processes must be reviewed and identified.
 Often, through this process, plan errors, specification discrepancies, dimension and sizing problems are identified by the estimator.
 We document these items on the plan and within the estimate so that the Builder can address them BEFORE construction begins.